PSLmodels/Tax-Calculator/docs/source/parameter_taxonomy.rst

 Functions of the parameter's value
 ----------------------------------

-Functions of the parameter’s value are lowercase:
+Functions of the parameter's value are lowercase:

    **c**: ceiling